klimenkoOleg/pow-ddos-protection/README.md

 This command will fire up docker containers for server and client, perform compilation, run test, run the server and client services - inside the docker containers.

+The server will be up ad running forever (until interrupted by OS).
+The client will send numnber of requests specified by *client-config.yaml* parameters and exit.

 ## 4. Protocol definition
 This solution uses TCP-based protocol.
 Message is encoded by gob and then encrypted by an asymmetric encryption algorithm - RSA.